- Camel Card

 The verdant Native Plant Collection in the Connecticut College Arboretum and rustic Buck Lodge close by the Arboretum pond.

-The Caroline Black Garden in the Arboretum across from the main College entrance, cited by the international organization Gardens for Peace as a place that promotes and achieves peace in the world through the universal language of gardens.
+The Caroline Black Garden in the Arboretum across from the main College entrance was cited in 2001 by the international organization Gardens for Peace as a place that promotes and achieves peace in the world through the universal language of gardens.